geekzter/azure-pipeline-agents/README.md

 `terraform init`
 `terraform apply`

+#### Scripted
+Alternatively, run:
+`./deploy.ps1`

+#### Pool
-This will only provision the scale set.
-To create a pool from this scale set (AFAIK not automatable) use the instructions provided [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool).
+This will perform the  provision the agents.
+To create a pool from the scale set use the instructions provided [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops#create-the-scale-set-agent-pool).
 ### From Pipeline
 This repo contains a [pipeline](pipelines/azure-pipeline-agents-ci.yml) that can be used for CI/CD.
 To be able to create Self-Hosted Agents, the 'Project Collection Build Service (org)' group needs to be given 'Administrator' permission to the Agent Pool.
-For this reason, it is recommended to create a specific pool for CI/CD only.
+For this reason, it is recommended to have a dedicated project for this pipeline.

 ## Pipeline use
 This yaml snippet shows how to reference the scale set pool and use the environment variables set by the agent: